 A summary of Core Experiment 10 (CE10) on combined and multi-hypothesis prediction is reported.
 Five sub CEs are created to test different methods of combined predictions, including:

-CE10.1: multi-hypothesis prediction,
+CE10.1: Multi-hypothesis prediction,

-CE10.2: overlapped block motion compensation,
+CE10.2: Overlapped block motion compensation,

-CE10.3: non-rectangular partitions,
+CE10.3: Non-rectangular partitions,

-CE10.4: diffusion filtering of inter- and intra-prediction signals,
+CE10.4: Diffusion filtering of inter- and intra-prediction signals,

-CE10.5: multiple affine compensated blocks.
+CE10.5: Multiple affine compensated blocks.

 There are 8, 4, 7, 2 and 2 tests for each sub CE, respectively.
 All tests are evaluated based on the common test conditions defined in JVET-K1010.
-All tests and crosscheck results are integrated in this report.
+All tests and crosscheck results are integrated in the summary report.